calaldees/teachingWorkshops/teacherTraining/_recruitment.md

     * If you don't have good health and have sick days, you'll create masses of catchup work for you, your students will be disadvantaged (every second counts for the exam) and you would significantly overburden your colleges

 Teaching is hard.

+You need to be:
+* Physically fit
+* Emotionally stable
+* Highly skilled

 Woh! .. um ...
 So Why Teach?